Jason Todd: The Outlaws

 Following the events of the "Flashpoint" storyline, the DC universe was relaunched, with Red Hood becoming the leader of the Outlaws in their series, part of the New 52 line of comics.
 The team also includes Starfire and Roy Harper.
 Instead of being trained by various men after his return from the dead, Jason Todd was trained by an order of warriors known as the All Caste.
 He was a part of the order for an unknown amount of time before he was exiled, partly of his own will.
 After his exile, he became Red Hood and came to be at odds with Dick Grayson, Starfire's ex-lover, and his Robin predecessor.
 He soon tires of Gotham and leaves, gathering the group together; after breaking out Roy from a Middle Eastern prison, he brings Roy up to speed on things.
 The two start on very friendly terms.
 Roy and Starfire are in a sexual relationship.
 However, Starfire makes it clear to Roy that it is only physical, with no emotional ties.
 Essence, a fellow exiled member of the All Caste whom Jason knows, appears to him but is invisible to others.
-She sets Jason on a mission to hunt down a group known as "The Untitled", telling him of people missing organs before death without any sign of removal, which is their calling card.
-To top it off, Essence shows that the order of the All Caste, the people most qualified to handle the situation, have been slaughtered, leaving her and Jason as the only known survivors.
-After finding out he's no longer the killer he once was, Jason brings his group to the All Caste headquarters, the Hundred Acres of All, where they discover the bodies are returning to life as zombies.
-Jason is forced to destroy the bodies of his teachers and friends.
-Afterward, he pays his respects, swearing vengeance for them.
-He is led on a wild goose chase across the globe.
-Eventually, he comes across an Untitled, who was in hiding, who tells him that they were set up but still fights him.
-Jason kills the creature, strengthening his resolve.
+She informs Jason that the order of the All Caste, the people most qualified to handle the situation, have been slaughtered, leaving her and Jason as the only survivors.